dj0nny/quick-svelte/README.md

 ```

 Navigate to [localhost:5000](http://localhost:5000).
 You should see your app running.
 Edit a component file in `src`, save it, and reload the page to see your changes.

+## Development

+A built version of this repository is developed on [Now](https://zeit.co) at this URL: https://quick-svelte.dj0nny.now.sh/